 Recently a white South African was granted asylum in Canada on the argument that whites were disproportionately affected by crime.

-While those most affected by “crime” are actually the poor blacks, the murder rate for white farmers is 10 times the South African average.
+While those most affected by “crime” are actually the poor blacks, the murder rate for white farmers is around three times the South African average.

 In the 1980s one SA rand was worth one US dollar, now it is 15 rand to the dollar.